Keenan-Nicholson/remindme/README.md

    - **Example output**: `Hey Keeborg, this is your reminder: take a study break!`

 2. `/setdate <year> <month> <day> <hour> <minute> <user> <reminder message>`
    - **Description**: Sets a reminder for a specific date and time.
 You provide the full date (year, month, day) along with the time (hour, minute).
+Currently only supports UTC.
    - **Example output**: `Hey Keeborg, this is your reminder: you have a dentist appointment today!`

 ---